Children of the Sun at the National Theatre

 This is how plays can be, should be – vital and tense, but with pockets of humour that endear the characters to the audience.
 Children of the Sun is a perfect example of what the National continues to give to the London theatre scene: new versions of old texts delivered by inspired directing and tight and talented casts.
 Incendiary in every sense of the word – Gorky would be proud.

-Children of the Sun is on at the National Theatre until 14th July 2013, for further information or to book visit here.
+Children of the Sun is at the National Theatre until 14th July 2013.
+For further information or to book visit the theatre’s website here.